rr-/CRC-manipulator/README.md

 CRC-manipulator
 ===============

-A tool that lets you reverse and freely change CRC32 checksums through smart file patching.
+A tool that lets you reverse and freely change CRC checksums through smart file patching.

 ### How it works